RoboticsKnowledgebase/mrsd-software-bootcamp/README.md

 Moreover, users are recommended to go over the [RoboticsKnowledgebase](https://roboticsknowledgebase.com/) for additional resources that complement this BootCamp.
 The [RoboticsKnowledgebase](https://roboticsknowledgebase.com/) contains not only basic knowledge related to software skills needed for robotics but also robotics-project-specific knowledge that starting engineers and students might find useful.

+\* If you want to get some hands-on experience with introductory material on reinforcement learning, go to [RL Car Racing](#rl-car-racing)!

 ## Recommended Order of Topics

 1. Basics